zacdevil10/MediaRecyclerView/README.md

 val mediaImage = MediaModel(mediaUrl, MediaType.IMAGE)
 val mediaVideo = MediaModel(mediaUrl, MediaType.VIDEO, staticImageUrl)

-//MediaRecyclerView accepts image urls as ArrayList<MediaModel>. mediaRecyclerView.configure(context, media)
+//MediaRecyclerView accepts media as ArrayList<MediaModel>. mediaRecyclerView.configure(context, media)
-//or if you change the height and margin of the MediaRecyclerView mediaRecyclerView.apply {
+//or if you change the margin of the MediaRecyclerView mediaRecyclerView.apply {
     setMargin(margin in px and defaults to 4px if not set) configure(context, media)